-If you want to make a Dacula home that supports sustainable living, you’re not alone.
+You’re not alone if you want to create a home that supports sustainable living.
 Due to the fact environmental awareness is at an all-time high, it is urging many people to change consumption habits.
 They are now interested in finding new ways to preserve resources and reuse materials.
 Beyond their positive impact on the environment, these sustainable habits also impact individual consumption practices.
 This is why they are causing a worldwide stir.
 Here are ten ideas that you can consider using as a renter to get you started on creating a more sustainable lifestyle.

 1. Avoid single-use items

 It seems easy, but not using single-use items may be more difficult than you think.
-A couple of examples of materials that are made to be used once and then thrown away would be plastic straws, paper towels, plastic cutlery, and so on.
-Trimming down the amount of these products you use can be a great first step if you’re just starting out.
+Some examples of materials made to be used once and then thrown away would be plastic straws, paper towels, plastic cutlery, and so on.
+Trimming down the amount of these products you use can be a great first step if you’re starting out.

 2. Opt-out of plastic bags